NickPyll/Microsoft-70-773-ExamPrep/README.md

 `rxDataStep`
   - modify existing columns or add new columns to the data (using `transforms =` or `transformFunc =`)
-  - keep or drop certain columns from the data before writing to a new file
+  - keep or drop certain columns from the data before writing to a new file `varsToDrop`, `varsToKeep`
-  - keep or drop certain rows of the data before writing to a new file
+  - keep or drop certain rows of the data before writing to a new file. `rowSelection` argument can be used to limit number of observations like a `where` clause
   - syntax - `rxDataStep(inData, outFile, overwrite = FALSE)`
   - **Note: `outfile` is an optional argument: leaving it out will result in a** `data.frame`.
   - `transforms` argument used to create simple transformations.
   - `transformFunc` assumes a function has already been defined outside `rxDataStep`, and can be used for more complicated transformations

 All of the summary and analytics functions in `RevoScaleR` allow us to create new columns on-the-fly. **Note: This method does NOT write the column to the XDF.
 Because of the lower IO overhead, this is more efficient for a single run.**

 ** more info on `transformFunc`**